 In the user onboarding process, you teach your users what your product does and how it does it, you display your value proposition.

 Making the necessary changes to improve the quality of your onboarding is crucial if you are looking to increase retention.
 Users who are onboarded effectively become fans of the product that never want to quit your business.

-UserGuiding offers custom user onboarding solutions such as interactive product tours, in-app messages, checklists to improve the UX of your product and help you increase your retention rates.
+UserGuiding offers no-code user onboarding software that you can create interactive product tours, in-app messages, checklists to improve the UX of your product and increase your retention rates.
 Click here to start your free trial today!

 2 – Offer a Great UX

 Understanding the customers’ expectations is one of the most important points to keep your customers.
 You always have to over-deliver on your promise in the most effective way possible.

 Customers appreciate fast services and practical purchasing experiences.
 You should offer a streamlined user experience to navigate your customers on your website easily.

 You can try to apply practical methods such as single sign-in, mobile optimization, improved search, and personalization features.